 Everyone struggles with sleeping problems from time to time whether it be insomnia or feeling so tired that you feel like you could sleep forever.
 While not all sleep problems are caused by untreated depression, there is a common link between depression and sleep disorders and it is quite complex.
 Without ample amounts or too much sleep, our bodies can’t function optimally.

 Some sleep disorders can point to other health problems, it is important for you to be honest with your doctor or counselor to explain your symptoms.
 Your doctor will determine the right treatment for you.
-The treatments can range from medication, dietary changes, exercise, elimination caffeine, and alcohol, adjusting the sleep habits, counseling, or a combination of these methods.
+The treatments can range from medication, dietary changes, exercise, eliminate caffeine, and alcohol, adjusting the sleep habits, counseling, or a combination of these methods.

 It Causes Abnormalities in the Brain